pavanvidem/training-material/topics/dev/tutorials/tool-from-notebook/tutorial.md

 # Convert an example Jupyter notebook into a Galaxy tool

 This tutorial starts with the setup of the required enviornment and a very basic Jupyter Notebook.
 Afterwards, each section introduces one or more concepts related to the conversion.
 The tutorial ends with a more complex example of inputs and outputs.
 It is important to mention that the end result of this tutorial is a folder with a `.xml` file that describes the tool and other required files for the tool to function.
-In order for the tool to be on the UseGalaxy platform, one needs to publish the resulting folder on [toolshed](https://toolshed.g2.bx.psu.edu/) and ...
+In order for the tool to be on the UseGalaxy platform, one needs to publish the resulting folder on [toolshed](https://toolshed.g2.bx.psu.edu/) and UseGalaxy.

 ## Environment Setup